Frequently Asked Questions (FAQ's)

 Our governing board policy states that, "At least one parent/guardian must have a clear testimony of personal faith in Jesus Christ as Savior and Lord, is a member or regularly worshipping in a local Christian church and is not participating in practices that would be considered illegal, or considered by the Valley Christian Schools as immoral or inconsistent with a Christian Biblical Worldview."

-If you’d like to discuss your educational intent or have questions, please contact Vicki Gelberg, Director of Admissions at 562/860-0556.
+If you’d like to discuss your educational intent or have questions, please contact us at 562/860-0556.

 How do VCHS students test scores compare to other schools?
 Top

 Our students have been out-performing area Christian and public schools, even those with accelerated programs.
 Two of the most important measurable scores at the high school level are the Scholastic Aptitude Test (SAT) and Advance Placement (AP) tests.
+In 2022, our AP pass rate was 85% and our average score for AP testing was 3.76, whereas the national average was 3.04.
 In 2012 the average VCHS student’s SAT score exceeded the national average by 108 points, and exceeded the state average by 82 points.
-In 2012 our AP Pass Rate was 82.9%.

 Are there resources available to the parents to monitor the child’s progress, or just report cards?
 Top